Deputy killed in line of duty while serving eviction notice at Sumter County house

 “He served honorably,” Dennis said of Gillette.
 “He loved law enforcement.
 He loved the Sumter County Sheriff’s Office.
 He’s truly going to be missed by this office and by myself, too.”

-Gillette served in the U.S. Air Force before he went into law enforcement in Sumter County in 2013.
+Gillette served in the U.S. Air Force for 12 years before he went into law enforcement in Sumter County in 2013.
+He had been stationed at Shaw Air Force Base during his time in military service.

+“I married a local girl and just stayed here,” Gillette was quoted as saying in a post on the SCSO Facebook page from 2018.

 He is survived by his wife and 11-year-old son, the sheriff said.
 Gillette was 37 years old.